naivary/govm/README.md

 `-r` if present it will force a `recreation` of the virtual-machine if there is a virtual-machine registered but not reachable.
 You may also use it to  `reload` a virtual machine or group.
 `-l` listing all virtual-machine created by `govm` <br/>

-If you wish to list all virtual-machines with some additional information run `gomv -l`. <br/>
+If you wish to list all virtual-machines with some additional information run `govm -l`. <br/>

 Every command should start as following `govm -v [options]`.
 This way every command is properly structured and human readable. <br/>